sampsyo/uwadvising/advising.md

 ##What you can expect from your advisor
 Every advisor is unique.
 Each advisor has his or her own ideas about everything from qualifiers, to publishing, to making pizza.
 You cannot expect your advisor to be exactly like any other, just as you are not like any other student.
 What you can expect, however, is for your advisor to adhere to the following general guidelines.

-####Communication:
+###Communication:
 Communication is the most important facet of your working relationship with your advisor.
 You can expect your advisor to clearly communicate his or her thoughts and expectations to you.
 When your advisor is not communicative about key topics, you should feel right at home approaching him or her for clarification.

-*Expectations:* Your advisor should clearly communicate his or her expgectations.
+*Expectations:* Your advisor should clearly communicate his or her expectations.
 Your advisor's expectations regarding the following things are especially important:
 * *Quals:* Timeframe, publishability, scope
 * *Generals:* Timeframe, style, scope, communication during the exam, relationship to thesis
 * *Progress:* Milestones, publications